James Ede, Author at Exquisite Timepieces

 I love the idea of a European alternative to the SBGA211 for pop culture lovers, socialites, and influencers.
 What better brand than Rolex and their iconic Rolex Datejust 36mm?
 It’s a lot smaller but has a similar design with its all-silver look and stick-indexed dial.

 Moreover, it costs almost the same as the SBGA211 on the preowned market.
-The best part is you’ll also find it has a more profitable resale value, but you’ll need to scale the first huddle.
-That’s finding one that is priced in the range of the Snowflake.
+The best part is you’ll also find it has a more profitable resale value.

 Buy A Grand Seiko SBGA211 “Snowflake”